 The children who receive the weekly pack conduct the work provided, then the Education Team collect the worksheets the following week to analyse the children’s understanding of the environmental themes given, and to help develop the next worksheet.

-For example, in August 2020, the Team prepared worksheets under the theme of primates, including a crossword puzzle about the characteristics of different primates in the Sebangau forest.
+For example, in August 2020, the Team prepared worksheets under the theme of primates, including a crossword puzzle about the characteristics of different primates in the Sebangau National Park peat-swamp forest.
 The results of the worksheet analysis are as follows:

-From this simple analysis, it is evident that most children have knowledge about the characteristics of the seven primates in the Sebangau forest (orangutan, gibbon, red langur, slow loris, tarsier, long – tailed macaque, proboscis monkey).
+From this simple analysis, it is evident that most children have knowledge about the characteristics of the seven primates in the Sebangau National Park (orangutan, gibbon, red langur, slow loris, tarsier, long-tailed macaque, proboscis monkey).
 However, around 45% of the children are not able to recognize the red langur based on their characteristics.

 After checked and analysed the worksheets, the team are returned to the children with feedback and corrections provided for the incorrect answers.